 Time in office

-Sen. Brian Dahle has taken at least $566,000 from the Finance, Insurance & Real Estate sector since he was elected to the legislature.
-That represents 8% of his total campaign contributions.
+Sen. Brian Dahle has taken at least $83,814 from the Agriculture sector since he was elected to the legislature.
+That represents 14% of his total campaign contributions.

 Some experts at the hearing said carbon capture plants can remove more than 90% of carbon dioxide emissions from smokestacks.